 Personal Handel-bar Bag Rack.

 This rack I made myself for my old bike years ago.
 It's made out of 3/8th aircraft tubing.
 Yes, that's a little out of place on a rando bike and most people make them out of 5/16th or even as small as 1/4 tubing.
-I'm a heavy guy and use and abuse my bike and rack so I went heavy duty, and I'm glad I did as it's carried some way heavy sill over loaded stuff, like bench vices and vintage industrial tools.
+I'm a heavy guy and use and abuse my bike and rack so I went heavy duty, and I'm glad I did as I often overloaded it moving heavy stuff, like bench vices and industrial tools.

 I had the rack "straight plated" at a chrome shop, so it's not high polish.
 I polish everything now!
 It's also made for detachable low rider mounts and an Edelux head light.